markogonzalez-tech/sql-practice-queries/README.md

 # SQL Practice Queries

-This repository contains SQL exercises created while learning database management with MySQL.
+This repository contains a collection of SQL queries and mini projects created while learning MySQL and database management.

-## Topics Covered
+## Contents

-- SELECT queries
+- Basic queries (SELECT, WHERE)
-- JOIN operations
+- JOIN operations (INNER JOIN, multiple tables)
 - Subqueries
-- Aggregation functions (AVG, COUNT)
+- Aggregation functions (AVG, COUNT, MAX, MIN)
 - GROUP BY and ORDER BY
+- Mini project queries

+## What I learned

+- How to combine multiple tables using JOIN
+- How to filter and analyze data
+- How to use subqueries to solve complex problems
+- How to structure SQL queries properly

+## Files

+- `advanced_sql_queries.sql` → Advanced SQL queries
+- `mini_project_queries.sql` → Mini project with real-world style queries

 ## Technologies